Data Validation Error Format

 2 Errors

-An Error is a JSON object with:
+An error is a JSON object with the following constraints:

-• mandatory field message with an error message, being a non-empty string.
+• an error SHOULD have a field message with an error message, being a non-empty string.
 Applications MAY use a default value for error messages.
+Language and localization of error messages is out of the scope of this specification.

 3 Positions

-3.1 Locators
+3.2 Locators

-A Locator is a JSON object with
+A locator references an element of a document.
+A Locator is a JSON object with the following constraints:

 { "dimension": "line", "address": "7" }

-Example 5: A simple locator
+Example 7: A simple locator

 {